cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 ## Typing Python code

 In this tutorial, we start with some comments on how to type Python code.
 Let us assume that you are working on Jupyter Qt Console.
 Before starting, a reminder: Python is **case sensitive**.
+F

 The console produces input prompts (such as `In[1]:`), where you can type a command and press *Return*.
-The console responds with the corresponding output (preceded by `Out[1]:`), an error message (error messages are typically long and unfriendly) or no answer at all.
+The console responds with the corresponding output (preceded by `Out[1]:`), an error message or no answer at all.
+Error messages are typically long and unfriendly.
 A simple example follows.
 Note the white space around the *plus* sign (`+`), which is ignored by the Python interpreter, but improves the **readability** of your code.

 ```
 In [1]: 2 + 2